-If you’re operating on a budget at the tighter end of the scale then you should plan to spend more time in cheaper countries to help you maximize your funds.
+If you’re operating on a budget at the tighter end of the scale then you should plan to spend more time in cheaper countries to help you maximise your funds.
 That doesn’t mean avoiding visiting anywhere that’s expensive, but more planning shrewdly so the majority of your trip is budget friendly.
 Start thinking in average cost per day - save money where you can live cheaply and use it to visit the places that are going to cost more.

 7. Get good insurance

 Good insurance isn’t cheap, so think of it as an investment.
 Medical costs in many places throughout the world are extortionate and can easily run into the tens, if not hundreds of thousands.
 Then when you think about the cover it provides for baggage and belongings, travel delays, lost passports to name a few, it’s clearly not worth the risk of travelling without insurance.
 It probably won’t happen and we’ve certainly never had to use our insurance, but we sleep easier knowing it’s there.

 Your round the word trip will be one of the best experiences of your life, so get planning and go explore!
 Remember to come and visit us at The Whole World or Nothing for more tips and tricks on specific locations.

 We bring the best discounts from the best brands to college and uni students, as well as exclusive videos, articles and loads of tips and advice to make your student life even better - all for free!

 - Join now or log in to start saving on everything from food comas and fashion to (finally) getting fitter.

 - Verify now to start saving on everything from food comas and fashion to (finally) getting fitter.

 - Got a lot to say?
 We're always looking for awesome guest bloggers.
 Get in touch with your ideas!